soundwrightpro/FRUITY-NILA/README.md

-# Native Instruments Komplete Kontrol M32 V2.9.9
+# Native Instruments Komplete Kontrol M32 V3.0.0
 Written by Duwayne 'Sound' Wright

 Providing support for Native Instruments Komplete Kontrol M32.
 Uses the NI Host Integration protocol instead of the limited MIDI Mode NI provides, so the controller acts like as if it was connected to Ableton or Logic Pro X. **You must have Komplete Kontrol v2.3.0 and Firmware 0.4.4 installed**.

-# What's new since 2.9.8.2
+# What's new since 2.9.9
-* **channel and mixer track names** on the OLED.
-For the Mixer all track names start with "M: " and for the Channel Rack all track names start with "C: ".
-Tap on a knob to see the name of what it controls.
+* **volume** and **pan** values are displayed on the OLED.
+Tap on a knob to see the value of the track it's controlling.
 * bug fixes

 ## Key Features